 Do you see the pattern here?
 I know I do.
 Food to alcohol and back to food.
 I refused to see this pattern until this year.
 My recent divorce was a catalyst for this realization.
 I realized I had a LOT of work to do.
 This was the hardest part – admitting I had a problem.

 My struggle is real.
 My process to manage this addiction, is hard.
 Even just admitting it – not only to myself but publicly – is INSANE!
 I want to be better.
 I want to be healthy again, physically and mentally.
 So when you see me on the street, in the grocery store or anywhere else, know that I’m not just the fat woman who doesn’t care.
 I’m not just the lazy woman that doesn’t want to exercise.
 I am the woman that fights demons every single day, every single meal.
 Heck I fight a demon every time I walk into my kitchen because I’ve had a depressing moment.
 Binge eating is not an addiction that you can treat like alcoholism at their inpatient treatment center and places like that.
 An alcoholic can chose stay away from bars and choose not drink a beer.
 I can’t choose to just not eat.
 I have to eat at some point.
 So the battle and struggle is REAL – very very real!
 But it’s a process that I take 12 steps to overcome, one step at a time.

 What demons do you fight alone?
 You don’t have to you know.
 You don’t have to fight your nightmares, demons or even your addictions alone.
 If you’re not sure how to start alcohol rehab, drug rehab, etc – there is help.
-I’m getting help from Transitions Recovery – Drug Rehab Florida, are you?
+I’m getting help from Transitions Recovery – Drug Rehab Florida and, than Transitions Recovery Program can help, are you?
 Hello, my name is Brandy, and I’m an addict.